rexgarland/markdown-plan/README.md

 # Example plan

 1. [x] This task is done
-2. This next task
+2. The next task is bigger
    - With some sub-tasks
-   - This one is unique
+   - This task is unique
    - This one depends on @(unique)
 ```